How to Pass the OLSAT Test Level B and OLSAT Level C in 2023

 The average SAI score is 100.
 Eligibility for most gifted and talented programs relies on a minimum SAI score of 132.

-Yes, your child is allowed to prepare for the OLSAT.
+Yes, your child is allowed to prepare for the OLSAT test.
 Your child’s teacher may provide practice materials and guides.
-Practice papers and sample questions can also be sourced online.
+OLSAT 8 practice tests and sample questions can also be sourced online.

 Work with your child’s teacher to build a clear picture of your child’s progress, strengths and weaknesses.
-Source practice material and work with your child on practice questions to get them started.
+Source OLSAT 8 practice tests and work with your child on practice questions to get them started.

 Help them develop test-taking strategies.
 Most important of all, be supportive of your child.

-You will generally receive a detailed score report in the post around two months after your child takes the OLSAT.
+You will generally receive a detailed score report in the post around two months after your child takes the OLSAT 2nd grade or 1st grade test.

 The OLSAT is a widely recognized assessment of learning ability for school children from kindergarten to 12th grade and is used as an admission tool by many talented and gifted school programs.